 The Conrad Award 2019

-Publishers, authors, critics and readers!
-Until the 30th of April, we are accepting submissions for this year's edition of the Conrad Award – the most important Polish honour for literary prose debuts.
-A reminder: The Award honours authors of books published in 2018.
-We will meet the winner – as has become tradition – on the last day of the Conrad Festival.
+Submissions for this year's edition of the Conrad Award – the most important Polish honour for literary prose debuts – are now closed.
+The Award distinguishes authors of books published in the previous year.
+We will meet the winner of this year’s Award – as has become tradition – on the last day of the Conrad Festival.

 The Award jury, comprising Prof. Michał Paweł Markowski (chairman), Urszula Chwalba, Inga Iwasiów, Grzegorz Jankowicz, Krzysztof Koehler, Zofia Król, Michał Nogaś and Joanna Szulborska-Łukaszewicz (secretary) will name five nominees from among the submissions.
-The final verdict will be decided together by readers and members of the jury.
+The final verdict will be decided jointly by the members of the Jury and the readers.
 The official award ceremony is planned for the Conrad Festival finale, while meetings with the authors of the nominated books will take place during the entire festival week.

-The Conrad Award is a part of the municipal programme for supporting debuts in Krakow – UNESCO City of Literature, and is a joint venture of the City of Krakow, the Krakow Festival Office, the Book Institute and the Tygodnik Powszechny Foundation.
+The Conrad Award constitutes a part of the debut support initiative, carried out as part of the Krakow – UNESCO City of Literature programme, as a joint undertaking of the organisers of the Conrad Festival: the City of Krakow, the Krakow Festival Office, the Tygodnik Powszechny Foundation and the Book Institute.